 Petworth Park is open 8am to 8pm British summer time and 6pm in the winter.
 It has a dedicated car park, which lies one mile north of Petworth on the A283 (the closest SAT NAV postcode is GU28 9LS).

 Parking is £4 or free for National Trust members.
-There are also pedestrian entrances through the Cowyard tunnel in town and two on the A272 Midhurst Road.
+There are also pedestrian entrances through the Cowyard tunnel in Petworth town and two on the A272 Midhurst Road.